MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/mediaelement.md

 ## Examine MediaElement status

-The [`MediaElement`](xref:Xamarin.Forms.MediaElement) class defines a read-only bindable property named [`CurrentState`](xref:Xamarin.Forms.MediaElement.CurrentState) of type [`MediaElementState`](xref:Xamarin.Forms.MediaElementState).
+The [`MediaElement`](xref:Xamarin.Forms.MediaElement) class defines a read-only bindable property named [`CurrentState`](xref:Xamarin.Forms.MediaElement.CurrentState), of type [`MediaElementState`](xref:Xamarin.Forms.MediaElementState).
 This property indicates the current status of the control, such as whether the media is playing or paused, or if it's not yet ready to play the media.

 The [`MediaElementState`](xref:Xamarin.Forms.MediaElementState) enumeration defines the following members: